Personal Retirement Savings Account: Non-standard PRSA

 The Non-standard PRSA can have charges higher than those stated for a Standard PRSA.

 A consumer can purchase a PRSA with or without advice.
 If the consumer does not need advice on the product or in selecting investment funds, they can buy a PRSA on an 'Execution Only' basis.
 The reward for the consumer in electing for this method of purchase is that they can buy the product without the 5% contribution charge.

 The PRSA product can also be used to supplement existing pension funding by making additional voluntary contributions to any other pension scheme available through an employer.

 The PRSA contributor can select a single fund or combination of funds from those provided by each of the PRSA providers.
 They can also elect to choose a 'Default Investment Strategy' which is designed to fulfil the reasonable expectations of a typical investor.

 The minimum contribution to a PRSA is €10 per month.
 This can be paid by salary deduction or through the contributors own bank account.
 If the contribution is deducted from salary, then any Tax and PRSI (Pay Related Social Insurance) Reliefs are applied at source so that the payments are made on a nett basis.

 If payments are made from the contributors bank account, then any Tax or PRSI Reliefs that may be due would have to be applied for 'manually' through Revenue.
 Tax Relief and PRSI Relief are dealt with by two separate section of Revenue.

 Fund threshold

-In 2005, a cap on pension savings subject to tax relief was set at €5m, however this was cut to €2.3m in 2010 and €2m in 2014 which it remains as of 2024.
-Anything above the €2m limit is taxed at a rate of 40%.
+In 2005, a cap on pension savings subject to tax relief was set at €5m, however this was cut to €2.3m in 2010 and €2m in 2014 which it remained until changes were made in the 2025 budget which saw the limit increase by €200,000 annually from 2026 to 2029 up to a maximum of €2.8m.

+Anything above the limit is taxed at a rate of 40%.